centreon/centreon-documentation/versioned_docs/version-22.04/releases/centreon-core.md

 - [Authentication] Fixed user theme retrieval via OpenID Connect login
 - [Core] The v2 API now handles React pages.
 - Fixed an issue that caused months to be missing from the calendar selection
-- Fixed and issue where trying to log in to push the web upgrade/update does not return the depicted error message anymore.
+- Fixed an issue where trying to log in to push the web upgrade/update does not return the expected error message anymore.
 - Fixed issue where graphs could not be exported on the performance page.
 - [Configuration] Fixed possibility to disable contact/contact group additive inheritance if not yet configured
 - Fixed an issue causing the service icons on the widgets to not be visible